rapid7/le_dotcloud/README.md

 Exit the ssh connection, and download the supervisord.conf file which controls our logging agent.

-Place this in your project or if you have an existing file, copy the text in.
+Place this in your project or if you have an existing file, copy the text into that.

 On your next deploy, the Logentries logging agent will be activated and you will begin to see log events on Logentries.